Office of Communications and Marketing

-We created this section as a reference for college units to use when creating marketing materials that fall outside the purview of the Office of Communications and Marketing.
-Resources include:
+We created this section as a reference for college units when creating marketing materials that fall outside the purview of the Office of Communications and Marketing.

 Our goal is to create a strong brand identity for the college, an important responsibility that we all share.